aviav/turmbauten/README.md

 in an unorganized fashion on my dev machine already -- and has a low threshold to entry.
 As soon as the knowledge about what's possible is common enough, I'm sure there'll be better maintainers than myself.

+## Acknowledgments

+Various LLMs and open-source programs have been used to create this project.
+This was important because I don't really know how to Python.